Incident at Research Medical goes viral: Full story of man removed from sick partner's beside

 We also reached out to Research Medical Center on Friday.
 They released an updated statement on the incident, clarifying details they said were misreported in earlier coverage:

-your concern and would like to assure you that Research Medical Center puts the care of our patients as our #1 priority regardless of sexual orientation.
+We appreciate your concern and would like to assure you that Research Medical Center puts the care of our patients as our #1 priority regardless of sexual orientation.
 We support all the communities we serve.
 We have a long history of commitment to a culture of diversity.
 Research Medical Center was one of the first hospitals in Kansas City to offer domestic partner benefits, which have been in place since 2005, and we have had a policy specifically acknowledging domestic partners' visitation rights in place for years.

 This was an issue of disruptive and belligerent behavior by the visitor that affected patient care.
 The hospital's response followed the same policies that would apply to any individual engaged in this behavior in a patient care setting and was not in any way related to the patient's or the visitor's sexual orientation or marital status.
 This visitor created a barrier for us to care for the patient.
 Attempts were made to deescalate the situation.
 Unfortunately, we had no choice but to involve security and the Kansas City MO Police Department.